Quantum block Krylov subspace projector algorithm for computing low-lying eigenenergies: Introduction

 The QBKSP algorithm is outlined in \autoref{sec:algo}, and three different quantum circuits to measure the required expectations values are presented in \autoref{subsec:expval}.
+In \autoref{sec:methods}, we also present the methodology used throughout this work, including the regularization subroutine employed (\autoref{sec:regroutine}), and the setup of all studied models and simulations (\autoref{subsec:modelsimp}).
 The QBKSP performance is then analysed in \autoref{subsec:as} on both model spin systems and molecular electronic structure Hamiltonians.
-The studies include three types of experiments: exact numerical simulations (\autoref{subsec:init}, \autoref{sec:molcorr} and \autoref{subsec:time}), precision-limited numerical simulations (\autoref{subsec:precision}) and quantum circuit simulations (\autoref{subsec:quantumsim}).
-In \autoref{sec:discu}, we discuss the performance of the QBKSP algorithm and different trade-offs that can be made in practical applications.
-Finally, in \autoref{sec:methods}, we present the methodology used throughout this work, including the regularization subroutine employed (\autoref{sec:regroutine}), and the setup of all studied models and simulations (\autoref{subsec:modelsimp}).
+The studies include three types of experiments: exact numerical simulations (\autoref{subsec:init}, \autoref{sec:molcorr} and \autoref{subsec:time}), simulations with Gaussian sampling noise (\autoref{subsec:precision}) and quantum circuit simulations (\autoref{subsec:quantumsim}).
+Finally, in \autoref{sec:discu}, we discuss the performance of the QBKSP algorithm and different trade-offs that can be made in practical applications.